Alyssa Thompson: International career

 Thompson has represented the United States on the United States senior national team as well as the under-20 national team.

 In 2022, she helped lead the under-20 national team to win gold at the 2022 CONCACAF Women's U-20 Championship, playing in five matches and scoring three goals.
 At the 2022 FIFA U-20 Women's World Cup in Costa Rica, she played in three matches and scored one goal.

 Thompson was called up to the senior national team in September 2022 and was the youngest player since Sophia Smith in 2017.
-On October 7, 2022, she made her senior national team debut at Wembley Stadium during a friendly against England in front of 90,000 fans.
+On October 7, 2022, she made her senior national team debut at Wembley during a friendly against England in front of 90,000 fans.